Lakeside Family Dental Care offers a variety of family dental services to help you achieve oral health, confidence, and a normal lifestyle.

 preventive maintenance consists mainly of regular cleanings and exams.
 This is important to help prevent tooth decay and gum disease. preventive maintenance can also detect these problems in the early stages before they become worse.

-Hygiene Service and exam
+Cleaning and exam

-When you visit your dentist, it is usually to have a routine hygiene service and exam.
+When you visit your dentist, it is usually to have a routine cleaning and exam.
 During this procedure, your hygienist will clean and floss your teeth to remove plaque and food particles.
 They will also remove any tartar buildup on your teeth.
 Then, the hygienist will polish your teeth to remove stains.
 At some point during the procedure, the dentist will also examine your mouth for any signs of cavities or gum disease.
 Regular cleanings help your teeth to look their best.
 They also help prevent tooth decay and gum disease by removing plaque and tartar buildup.
 This allows us to catch things early.

 Your hygienist may apply fluoride to your teeth after they have been cleaned and polished.
 Fluoride will help protect your teeth by making your teeth stronger, and help fight tooth decay.